utopia-foss/utopia/doc/getting_started/tutorial.rst

 ^^^^^^^^^^^^^^^^
 Let us plot the mean states of the mean universe states and use the run configuration of the previous part.

-Recall, that in the ``SandPile`` model, you first created a plot configuration.
+Recall that in the ``SandPile`` model, you first created a plot configuration.
-So, let us do it here equivalently: Create the file ``~/utopia_cfgs/ForestFire/test/plots.yml`` with the content:
+So, let's do it in the same way: create a file ``~/utopia_cfgs/ForestFire/test/plots.yml`` with the content:

 .. code-block:: yaml